SteveJustin1963/tec-GA/README.md

 - to improve the accuracy of predictions made by artificial neural networks.
 - to find the shortest path between two points.
 There are many different algorithms for finding the shortest path between two points, such as Dijkstra's algorithm, A*, and the Floyd-Warshall algorithm.
-Dijkstra's algorithm is a pathfinding algorithm that finds the shortest path between two nodes in a graph.
+  - Dijkstra's algorithm is a pathfinding algorithm that finds the shortest path between two nodes in a graph.
 It is a greedy algorithm, meaning that it always chooses the path that appears to be the best at the time, without considering the long-term effects of its choices.
-The Floyd-Warshall algorithm is an algorithm for finding the shortest paths between all pairs of nodes in a graph.
+  - The Floyd-Warshall algorithm is an algorithm for finding the shortest paths between all pairs of nodes in a graph.
 It is a dynamic programming algorithm, meaning that it breaks the problem down into smaller subproblems and solves each one in turn.
+  - A* is a pathfinding algorithm that finds the shortest path between two nodes in a graph.
+It is a heuristic algorithm, meaning that it uses a heuristic to guide its search.
+The most common heuristic for A* is the Manhattan distance (the sliding-tile puzzles is called Manhattan distance.
+It is computed by counting the number of moves along the grid that each tile is displaced from its goal position, and summing these values over all tiles), which calculates the distance between two points in a grid.

 - to schedule tasks in a way that minimizes overall cost.